joseabril25/joseabril25/README.md

 ### Glad to see you here!
-I am a software engineer, former startup founder, and lifelong learner.
-I have been a software engineer for over 7 years.
-I am currently finishing my Master’s Degree in Software Engineering here in Auckland, New Zealand.
-I am studying part-time at Yoobee College of Creative Innovation.
-And I am currently exploring deeply into the world of Machine Learning, Artificial Intelligence and Data Science.
+'m a software engineer who turns complex problems into elegant solutions.
+With over 8 years of experience building scalable SaaS platforms, I recently completed my Master's in Software Engineering at Yoobee College of Creative.
+Now I'm diving deep into the exciting realms of Machine Learning, AI, and Data Science – because why stop learning when there's so much cool stuff to explore?

-I have a strong passion for building efficient software solutions and helping other developers grow.
-I was recently invited to join the Backdrop Build program.
-It is a program that helps developers build their own startups.
-I am currently working on a project called Gig Bridge Labs.
-It is a personalized learning platform to help professionals transition into in-demand tech careers.
-Get the skills and support you need to succeed in the tech industry.
+I'm passionate about Web3 and AI, AWS cloud architecture, serverless computing, and building APIs that just work.
+My tech stack spans from Python/Django and Node.js to React, Next.js, Vue.js and beyond.
+I believe great code should be clean, scalable, and – dare I say it – beautiful.

+Beyond writing code, I love empowering other developers and sharing knowledge with the community.
+Whether it's blockchain integration, cloud architecture, or just figuring out why that one test keeps failing, I'm always up for a good tech challenge and collaboration.
 <br/>

 ## Rapidfire
-🔭 I’m currently working on [Gig Bridge Labs](https://github.com/Gig-Bridge-Labs/gbl-app-fe)
+🔭 I’m currently working on [Favour App](https://www.tryfavour.com/)

 🌱 I’m currently learning Langchain, ML, AI and Python